tkykszk/aici/README.md

 💻 std output (streaming, beffering)
 📋 clipboard

-# 📖 Overview:

-This program is a Python script 🐍 that queries OpenAI’s ChatGPT model.
-It takes a user’s prompt as input and outputs the response from ChatGPT.
-The output can be directed to either standard output or the clipboard ✂️.
-Additionally, you can specify the model to use and set a custom system message .

-# 💻 Command-Line Description:

-prompt: The prompt for ChatGPT.
-If "-" is specified, it reads from standard input.
--m, --model: The OpenAI model to use.
-The default is read from the environment variable.
--c, --complete: Whether or not to retrieve the complete message.
-The default is False 🚫.
--s, --system: Specifies the system message.
-The default is “You are a helpful assistant.” 👍.
--o, --output: Specifies the output destination 🏁.
-The default is stdout, but if “clip” is specified, it outputs to the clipboard 🗒️.

 # 🔧 Config Environment Variables or File:

 🔑 it can be chosen using environment variable OPENAI_API_KEY or config file